 Published on in Health Tip of the Week

-As schools across the country work hard to return students to the classroom, experts at Children’s Hospital of Philadelphia weigh in on how to help your child safely return to in-person learning.
+As schools across the country begin a new, in-person school year, Children’s Hospital of Philadelphia (CHOP) expert, Susan Coffin, MD, MPH, attending physician in the Division of Infectious Diseases, weighs in on how to help your child safely return to in-person learning.

 What we’ve learned about schools and COVID-19

 We’ve learned quite a bit about the SARS-COV-2 virus in the past year, including how in-person schooling may or may not impact community transmission of the disease.